nothinglabs/openmelt2/readme.md

 The antweight reference platform uses a RFP30N06LE N-Channel MOSFET.

+Open Melt supports a few different throttle configurations - see [melty_config.h](openmelt/melty_config.h) for details.

+In the default BINARY\_THROTTLE mode - the throttle directly relates to what portion of each rotation the motor(s) are (fully) powered for.
+For example - at 50% throttle the motors would be powered for 180 degrees of each rotation.
+At higher throttle settings translation is reduced (with no translation at 100%).

+When no forward or back translation is desired - the portion of the rotation that is powered is constantly cycled 180 degrees (cancelling out any translational drift).

 Brushless RC motor controllers that support high-speed 490Hz PWM may work with Open Melt.
 A "Hobbypower 30a" brushless controller running the [SimonK firmware](https://github.com/sim-/tgy) has been tested and found to work.
 Other controllers running SimonK firmware may also work.

-Open Melt supports a few different configurations to control throttle / rotation speed.
-See melty_config.h for configuration options.

 ## Heading LED